Reilyn Turner: Portland Thorns FC

 On August 21, 2024, Racing Louisville FC announced that they had traded Turner to Portland Thorns FC in exchange for Janine Beckie.
 Turner made her Thorns debut three days later, entering the match as a substitute in a 2–0 defeat to NJ/NY Gotham FC.
 On September 4, 2024, Turner scored her first goal with Portland in a CONCACAF W Champions Cup victory over Club América.
 The Thorns would later go on to advance to the NWSL playoffs, where they faced off against Gotham FC in the first round.
 Turner scored the game's equalizer in the 75th minute, but the Thorns later conceded a costly goal by Rose Lavelle and were eliminated from the playoffs.

 International career

 Turner has played for the U.S. Youth National Team at a number of levels, including participation in the 2018 CONCACAF U-17 Championship, where she scored twice.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
+She was called up by Emma Hayes into Futures Camp, practicing concurrently the senior national team, in January 2025.

+Emma Hayes called up Turner to the senior national team for the first time in January 2026.
+She made her USWNT debut and scored her first senior international goal to open the scoring in a 6–0 friendly win against Paraguay on January 24.